7.6.1Examples¶

 HTML(ani.to_jshtml())

-PArticle is moving over the -axis with unit velocity.
+Particle is moving over the -axis with unit velocity.
 Simultaneously, particle is moving over the -axis also with unit velocity.
 Both particles will collide in the origin.
 The collision is inelastic with restitution coefficient .

 The widget below shows the trajectories of the particles and gives the velocities after the collision.
 Moreover, als the angle of the trajectories after the collision with the -axis is given.